 • BEXXAR radioimmunotherapy agent

-• Any product containing, or metabolized into maltose, galactose or xylose.
+• Any product containing or metabolized into maltose, galactose, or xylose.

-Many reports from consumers show instances where heat was the unsuspecting culprit.
+Many reports from consumers show instances where heat was the culprit.
 For instance, a child removed her insulin cartridge and placed it in a shaded area while swimming.
 After replacing her pump, she developed severe hyperglycemia despite increasing her insulin dose.
-Finally, after replacing her insulin cartridge, her blood sugars normalized.
-The insulin, although not exposed to direct sunlight, became warm enough to cause a significant decrease in its potency.
+Finally, after replacing her insulin cartridge, her blood sugar normalized.
+The insulin, although not exposed to direct sunlight, became warm enough to cause a significant decrease in potency.